-- 1 The Chief Constable may only enter into sponsorship arrangements, in excess of £250,000 after the approval of the PCC. - 2.
-The CC may make ex gratia payments to members of the public or recompense to a police officer, up to the level shown below in any individual instance, for damage or loss of property or for personal injury or costs incurred as a result of police action where such a payment is likely to facilitate or is conducive or incidental to the discharge of any functions of the Force.
-The circumstances of the proposed payment must not have the effect of circumventing other pay and allowances, policies, rates and rules in the execution of duty or to a member of the public assisting the police.
-Advice should be obtained from subject matter experts and these may include HR and Legal Services.
+10.1.
+The CC may make ex gratia payments to members of the public up to the level shown below in any individual instance, for damage or loss to property or for personal injury or costs incurred as a result of police action where such a payment is likely to facilitate or is conducive or incidental to the discharge of any of the functions of the CC.
 Amounts greater than those specified must be referred to the PCC for approval.